ddev/ddev/docs/users/special-environments.md

 The Apple Mac M1 with its arm64 architecture has arrived to great acclaim.
 People love it.

-Docker on the Mac M1 requires the Apple Silicon version of Docker Desktop, which you can get at https://www.docker.com/products/docker-desktop "Mac with Apple Chip".
+Docker on the Mac M1 requires the Apple Silicon version of Docker Desktop, which you can get at [Docker Desktop Download](https://www.docker.com/products/docker-desktop) - you want "Mac with Apple Chip".

 There are a few limitations of DDEV-Local on the Mac M1.